4S7xfPcbp1Hfayz/WANem/README.md

-# WANem
+# 🌐 WANem

-WANem (Wide Area Network Emulator) is a simple and efficient Flask-based application that allows you to easily set up and control traffic conditions such as bandwidth, latency, packet loss, packet corruption, and more on a network interface.
+WANem (Wide Area Network Emulator) is a simple and efficient Flask-based application that allows you to easily set up and control traffic conditions such as bandwidth, latency, packet loss, packet corruption, and more on a network interface using `tc` and `netem` utilities.

-## Features
+## ✨ Features

-- **Network Interface Details**: Retrieve detailed information about network interfaces including MAC address, MTU, speed, duplex, status, IPv4 address, netmask, and VLAN info.
+- 🔍 **Network Interface Details**: Retrieve detailed information about network interfaces including MAC address, MTU, speed, duplex, status, IPv4 address, netmask, and VLAN info.
-- **IP Forwarding**: Enable or disable IP forwarding on the system.
+- 🔄 **IP Forwarding**: Enable or disable IP forwarding on the system.
-- **DNS Configuration**: View and modify DNS server settings directly through the API.
+- 🛠️ **DNS Configuration**: View and modify DNS server settings directly through the API.

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 📋 Prerequisites

-- Python 3.6+
+- 🐍 Python 3.6+
-- Flask
+- ⚙️ Flask

-### Installation
+### 💻 Installation

 1. Clone the repository:
    ```bash